 Assessing the policy development process to facilitate enhanced cross community deliberations, and effective and timely policy development.

-The AoC calls for a review of ICANN’s progress on the above commitments no less frequently than every three years, with the first such review on accountability and transparency to be completed no later than December 31, 2010.
+ICANN will organize a review of its execution of the above commitments no less frequently than every three years, with the first such review concluding no later than December 31, 2010.
+Each of the foregoing reviews shall consider the extent to which the assessments and actions undertaken by ICANN have been successful in ensuring that ICANN is acting transparently, is accountable for its decision-making, and acts in the public interest.
+Integral to the foregoing reviews will be assessments of the extent to which the Board and staff have implemented the recommendations arising out of the other commitment reviews enumerated below.

 This document sets forth the terms of reference and the methodology that the ATRT2 will use to carry out its duties under the AoC to “consider the extent to which the assessments and actions undertaken by ICANN have been successful in ensuring that ICANN is acting transparently, is accountable for its decision‐making, and acts in the public interest.”
 The goal of the ATRT2 is to balance internal and external stakeholder equities by providing a rigorous, objective assessment process for measuring progress and outcomes; deliver transparent, defensible results that enhance credibility of overall ICANN assessments, and establish a foundation from which ICANN can logically map, align, and champion future programs and initiatives.